 If you do not receive an offer, don’t be afraid to pick up the phone and call firms (but perhaps not too soon after the designated time).
 If they’ve filled their positions, at least you’ll know.
 If they haven’t filled their positions yet, they may be very happy to hear that you’re interested.

 What if your second choice of firms calls before your first choice?
-If you have been honest with firms from the beginning, it is most likely that your first choice will call first.
-(Keep in mind, it doesn’t matter how many offers you get.
-What matters is getting the right offer.)
-However, if your second choice calls first, don’t be afraid to ask for a few minutes to consider the offer (you have 24 hours), and use the time to call your first choice to determine if they’ve filled their positions.
+Don’t be afraid to ask for a few minutes to consider the offer (you have 24 hours), and use the time to call your first choice to determine if they’ve filled their positions.

 With that said, try not to leave that other firm hanging because their second, third and fourth choices are all being snapped up by other firms with each passing second.